 As you’ll find with many of the AT&T MVNO carriers, Cricket Wireless touts coverage for 99% of Americans.
 You can review the Cricket Wireless coverage in your local market on the carriers network coverage page.

 Cricket Wireless offers the option for users to purchase a phone, or to bring their own phone.
-The carrier also has some unlimited options for voice, text, and data.
-Plan options for Cricket Wireless break down as follows:
+The plan options for Cricket Wireless all include unlimited talk and text with varying amounts of data.
+The plan details are as follows:

 The Cricket Wireless plans are month-to-month with no contract, no credit checks, and no hidden fees.
 The taxes are also included, so the price you see is the price you’ll pay.
-You can also save $5 per month if you set up with AutoPay.
+The $40, $55, and $60 per month plans also have an option to save $5 per month if you set up with AutoPay.

 Other highlights with Freedom Pop include WiFi calling and texting, free unlimited calling and texting with other Freedom Pop users, free international calling, and options to get bonus data by referring friends or completing partner offers.

 As with other MVNO carriers, Net10 Wireless operates on a no-contract basis.
 Users have the option to purchase a device from the carrier or bring their own.
-Today we’re looking at Net10 Wireless as being one of the best MVNO carriers using the AT&T network, however, the carrier actually makes use of all four of the big four US carriers.
+Today we’re looking at Net10 Wireless as being one of the best MVNO carriers using the AT&T network, however, the carrier actually makes use of all of the major US carriers.

 This becomes evident when you get started with Net10 Wireless.
-If you choose to set up an account with your current device, or a newish device you purchase on Swappa — the first step is to identify which carrier your device is compatible with: AT&T, T-Mobile, Verizon, or Sprint.
+If you choose to set up an account with your current device, or a newish device you purchase on Swappa — the first step is to identify which carrier your device is compatible with: AT&T, T-Mobile, or Verizon.

 All of the Net10 Wireless plans are described as being unlimited — for talk, text, and data.
 However, while the data is unlimited, the carrier does make use of a soft-cap which means your speeds may be slowed once you reach a certain level.
 Net10 Wireless plans are as follows:

 You can also save some money each month by opting to use the auto-refill.
-The discount will vary from $3.50 to $5.00 per month depending on the plan you have.
+The auto-refill discount is available on the $35 and $40 per month plans, and the discount knocks the $35 plan down to $31.50, and the $40 plan down to $36.

 Red Pocket Mobile